 - Environment Southland encourages excluding stock from waterways by permanent or temporary fencing to maintain water quality.

-- Wherever possible, place your fences at least three metres away from the water’s edge.
+- Wherever possible, place your fences at least five metres away from the water’s edge.
 Wider buffers of up to 10 metres may be required on sloping land.

-- Crop preparation and stock grazing should be undertaken away from waterways – in some conditions a riparian buffer of more than three metres is required to protect water quality.
+- Crop preparation and stock grazing should be undertaken away from waterways – in some conditions a riparian buffer of more than five metres is required to protect water quality.

 Some rules and consent requirements are around the management of waterways are summarised in the Farmers Rough Guide to the Rules .